Maksym-Tkachuk/fire-gun/README.md

 The battlefield now has several layouts that are picked at random.
 Each layout contains fewer obstacles so the player always spawns in a clear area and enemies have more room to move.

+## Boundless movement

+Leaving the screen now wraps the player to the opposite side, removing the blocking fence around the arena.